nubificus/vaccel-tutorials/lab1/README.md

 We saw how we build the vAccel runtime system.
 We then learnt what a vAccel Hello, World application looks like and how we build it.
-Finally, we saw how he build one of the available vAccel runtime plugins and use it to execute our application.
+Finally, we saw how we build one of the available vAccel runtime plugins and use it to execute our application.